intel/ai-reference-models/benchmarks/recommendation/tensorflow/mmoe/inference/README.md

 <!-- 10.
 Description -->

 ### Description
-This document has instructions for running inference using the Multi-gate Mixture of Experts (MMoE) model in FP32 precision.
+This document has instructions for running inference using the Multi-gate Mixture of Experts (MMoE) model.
 The model is based on this [paper](https://dl.acm.org/doi/pdf/10.1145/3219819.3220007).
 MMoE is used to model task relationships from the data in order to perform multiple-task learning.
 Multi-task learning is typically used in recommendation systems.

 ### Dataset